stcoimbra/Hacker_News_Posts/README.md

 - Jupyter Notebook

 ---
-This project is inspired by the final challenge of the course [Python for Data Science: Intermediade Course](https://app.dataquest.io/course/python-for-data-science-intermediate), inserted in the [Data Scientist in Python](https://app.dataquest.io/path/data-scientist) path
+This project is inspired by the final challenge of the course [Python for Data Science: Intermediate Course](https://app.dataquest.io/course/python-for-data-science-intermediate), inserted in the [Data Scientist in Python](https://app.dataquest.io/path/data-scientist) path

 **Certificate of Completion:** https://app.dataquest.io/verify_cert/P9B7HM30KBZ3H4VU27GJ/